PonderForge/LustBlock/README.md

 ## Windows
 1. Download windows-x64-setup.exe
 2. Follow instructions through the prompts
+3. Clear Your Browser Cache
-3. Skip the Post install below, if you are only installing for your system
+4. Skip the Post install below, if you are only installing for your system
 ## Post Install
 1. Configure your operating system to use the proxy, via the server's local or public IP, as set per the config.yaml:
 - On Ubuntu, follow [this tutorial](https://phoenixnap.com/kb/ubuntu-proxy-settings)